Associate Everything Detected: Facilitating Tracking-by-Detection to the Unknown: Experiments

 \subsection{Comparison With OV-MOT Trackers}

 In Tab.~\ref{tab:ovmot_comparison}, we give the evaluation result on both validation and test sets of TAO following~\cite{li2023ovtrack}.
 AED is trained on $\mathcal{C}^{\mathrm{base}}$ categories on TAO and the object queries are generated from Co-DETR~\cite{codetr}.
 During inference, we use two off-the-shelf detectors, RegionCLIP (RN50 backbone version)~\cite{regionclip} and Co-DETR~\cite{codetr}, to provide bounding boxes for AED.
-Due to the categories of the TAO dataset are consistent with those of LVIS, RegionCLIP and Co-DETR are both trained on LVIS~\cite{gupta2019lvis}.
+To ensure fair comparison, we use the same detector to evaluate different algorithms.
+Due to the categories of the TAO dataset are consistent with those of LVIS~\cite{gupta2019lvis}, RegionCLIP is trained on LVIS with $\mathcal{C}^{\mathrm{base}}$, and Co-DETR is trained on the full set of LVIS.
+We simply use a class-agnostic NMS (Non-Maximum Suppression) to remove duplicate detections.

 When using RegionCLIP as the detector, AED achieves outstanding performance under the TETA metric compared with several high-performance methods~\cite{pang2021quasi,li2022tracking,li2023ovtrack,zheng2024nettrack,wojke2017simple,zhang2022bytetrack,bergmann2019tracking}.
-The previous state-of-the-art method OVTrack\cite{li2023ovtrack} uses a dual contrastive training strategy and achieves excellent performance.
-AED outperforms OVTrack by 2.5\% (36.3\%-37.2\%) on TETA of base categories and 5.6\% (32.0\%-33.8\%) on TETA of the unseen novel categories in the validation set of TAO.
+The previous state-of-the-art method, OVTrack~\cite{li2023ovtrack}, uses a dual contrastive training strategy and achieves excellent performance.
+AED outperforms OVTrack by 2.8\% (36.3\%-37.3\%) on TETA of base categories and 7.5\% (32.0\%-34.4\%) on TETA of the unseen novel categories in the validation set of TAO.
 When it comes to the test set, AED also has an increment of 6.9\% (34.8\%-37.2\%) on TETA of base categories and 8.2\% (25.7\%-27.8\%) on TETA of the novel categories in the validation set of TAO.
 Since AED is responsible for associating every detected bounding box, the AssocA metric directly reflects the performance of AED.
-AED outperforms OVTrack by 4.4\% (36.3\%-37.9\%) and 12.0\% (33.2\%-37.2\%) on AssocA of base and novel categories of validation set respectively.
+AED outperforms OVTrack by 5.8\% (36.3\%-38.4\%) and 16.0\% (33.2\%-38.5\%) on AssocA of base and novel categories of validation set respectively.
 For the test set, the increment for AssocA on base and novel categories are 11.9\% (36.1\%-40.4\%) and 11.1\% (26.2\%-29.1\%) respectively.

 Using the Co-DETR detector, AED achieves superior performance among all methods.
 Different from RegionCLIP, Co-DETR is a closed-vocabulary detector but AED is trained on $\mathcal{C}^{\mathrm{base}}$ only.
 AED surpasses OVTrack on TETA metric by 2.2\% (54.5\%-55.7\%) and 4.7\% (49.1\%-51.4\%) on base and novel categories of validation set respectively, and for the test set, the increment is 2.2\% (53.6\%-54.8\%) and 6.5\% (45.9\%-48.9\%) respectively.
 AED also outperforms OVTrack in AssocA by 9.9\% (47.5\%-52.2\%) and 11.9\% (46.3\%-51.8\%) on base and novel categories of the validation set respectively, and in the test set, the increment is 9.7\% (49.3\%-54.1\%) and 14.3\% (45.3\%-51.8\%).